What is surveillance and why is it important to oral health?

-What are the major state oral health surveillance systems and what kinds of information are collected?
+What are the major Florida state oral health surveillance systems and what kinds of information are collected?

 Back to Top

-What is an example of a local oral health survey and what kind of information is collected?
+What is an example of a local oral health surveillance system?

 Back to Top

-What impact does the federal Patient Protection and Affordable Coverage Act (ACA) have on oral health surveillance?
+What impact does the federal Affordability and Coverage Act (ACA) have on oral health surveillance?

 Section 4102 of ACA requires the Secretary of HHS to update and improve national oral health surveillance as follows:

-- Requires all states to participate in NOHSS
+- Require all states to participate in NOHSS;

-- Requires the inclusion of oral health reporting on pregnant women through PRAMS (currently optional)
+- Require the inclusion of oral health reporting on pregnant women through PRAMS (currently optional);

-- Retains the current NHANES “tooth-level” surveillance (plans were to drop this level of measure for “person-level” analysis)
+- Retain the current NHANES “tooth-level” surveillance (plans were to drop this level of measure for “person-level” analysis); and

-- Requires MEPS findings for dental expenditures be validated through a “look back” procedure to be in-line with current standards applied to medical expenditures.
+- Require MEPS findings for dental expenditures be validated through a “look back” procedure to be in-line with current standards applied to medical expenditures.

 Back to Top